 Korean differs from English when referring to siblings.
 For instance with English, someone is brother or sister regardless of the person’s sex.

 However with Korean, how you refer to your brother will depend on whether you are a man or a woman and your age.
+This is one of the very first things you will probably learn when you start learning Korean.

 Women referring to their older brother: 오빠 (o-ppa)